ltphong112/dotfile/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSEfile for details.
+See the LICENSE file for details.

 ---